The Detectives (1959 TV series): Synopsis

 Taylor stars as Detective Captain Matt Holbrook, the tough, no-nonsense head of an elite police investigative unit in a major U.S. city.
 Ostensibly, each man in Holbrook's hand-picked squad of detectives came from a different division.
 Lt.
 Johnny Russo (Tige Andrews) was from burglary, Lt.
 Jim Conway (Lee Farr) came from homicide, and Lt.
 Otto Lindstrom (Russell Thorson) was from the bunco squad.

 Production

-In the series' second season, Farr left the series and was replaced by Mark Goddard as Detective Sgt.
+In the series' second season, Farr left the series and was replaced by future Lost in Space star Mark Goddard as Detective Sgt.
 Chris Ballard.
 Future Batman star Adam West joined the cast during the third season as Sgt.
 Steve Nelson.
 The series moved to NBC for its third season and was increased from 30 to 60 minutes.
 The series was also retitled to Robert Taylor's Detectives.
 A total of 97 episodes were produced before the series was cancelled in 1962.
 The series was produced for Four Star by Levy-Gardner-Laven Productions, which produced other successful Four Star series, such as The Rifleman and The Big Valley.

 Future Star Trek creator Gene Roddenberry was a contributing writer to the series.